ehansis/til/pages/metaclasses.md

 {'MyFilter': <class '__main__.MyFilter'>}
 ```

-So I can happily go about coding all my filters, never having to worry about filling the filter registry again.
+So I can happily go about coding all my filters.
+And, automagically, I will later be able to find all of them in the `filter_registry`.

+<<< Go back to the [table of contents](../README.md) || Opinions are mine, not necessarily those of [Vebeto GmbH](https://www.vebeto.de)